Voldemort108X/Helpful-tips/x11-mac-WSL2.md

 # How to use X11 forwarding for graphical applications from remote server to local computer
 ## Motivation
-Utilize graphical applications from the remote server and view them at local machine.
-For instance, running programs remotely on server (using vscode) but still be able to visualize the matplotlib plots locally.
+The goal of this tip is to provide a detailed description of how to utilize graphical applications from the remote server and view them at local machine without delay (e.g. visualize matplotlib plots/videos created at server).
-This is more stable than using interative windows such as IPython or jupyter notebooks.
-This might be the simplest way to do.
-I have tried using Gtk3Agg backend of Matplotlib etc but it is not working because of the source code configuration.

 ## An alternative of X11 forwarding for plots that don't require real-time rendering
 A simple and effective way is to use ipympl.
 Add the following line in the jupyter notebook after importing matplotlib